-Secondly, when one of the plague angels (Rev 17:1) tells John the story of Babylon, the angel says that the ten horns will “hate the harlot and will make her desolate and naked, and will eat her flesh and will burn her up with fire” (Rev 17:16).
+Secondly, when one of the plague angels (Rev 17:1) tells John the story of Babylon, he says that the ten horns will “hate the harlot and will make her desolate and naked, and will eat her flesh and will burn her up with fire” (Rev 17:16).

-Thirdly, in Rev 18:21, a strong angel prophesies that Babylon will be “thrown down with violence, and will not be found any longer.”
+Thirdly, in Revelation 18:21, a strong angel prophesies that Babylon will be “thrown down with violence, and will not be found any longer.”

-Furthermore, both the three angels and the mighty angel announce that “Babylon is fallen” (Rev 14:8; 18:2), which means that it has become corrupted (see Rev 18:2).
-If Babylon fell in chapter 14, and Revelation is chronological, was it rebuilt before chapter 18, so it could fall again?
-Or were there simply two accounts of this event?
+Furthermore, both the three angels of Revelation 14 and the mighty angel of Revelation 18 announce that “Babylon is fallen” (Rev 14:8; 18:2).
+This statement means that it has become corrupted (see Rev 18:2).

 The battle of Armageddon starts in Revelation 16 with the gathering of the kings “for the war of the great day of God, the Almighty” (Rev 16:14).
 “And they gathered them together to the place which in Hebrew is called Har-Magedon” (Rev 16:16).
 Chapters 17 and 18 interrupt the chronological events to explain the Great Whore.
 Revelation 19 picks up the story of the battle of Armageddon when John “saw the beast and the kings of the earth and their armies assembled to make war against Him who sat on the horse and against His army” (Rev 19:19).